top of page

 It's obvious from the way Starlight's relationship with the religion is portrayed in the show that this writing came from someone with personal experience realizing the religious community they grew up in wasn't all it was cracked up to be.
 Of course, such criticisms are never a criticism of the religions themselves but rather a criticism of how many human beings and institutions use faith as propaganda to control others.

 But speaking of propaganda, season 2 of the show featured a female hero named Stormfront who turned out to be a secret Nazi weaving her way into the US political sphere with help from Homelander.
-Stormfront mentioned "white genocide" to his son Ryan as a way of trying to indoctrinate him into her way of thinking, and though Homelander didn't look too thrilled in that moment, he didn't seem to mind associating with her as long as he was getting what he wanted.
+Stormfront mentioned "white genocide" to his son Ryan as a way of trying to indoctrinate him into her way of thinking.

 Season 3 showed Homelander's own self-serving and power-craving nature really kick into high gear after Stormfront kills herself, as he takes his icon status and influence to a new level.
-After losing some status due to his association with her, and thereby losing control and influence at Vought, he flew off the handle on public TV, expressing his beliefs and criticizing Vought, albeit for reasons other than why Vought should be criticized.
+After losing some status due to his association with her, and thereby losing control and influence at Vought, he flew off the handle on public TV, expressing his beliefs and criticizing Vought for trying to control him.

-For him, this was about the fact that he no longer had the power that he used to, and he felt entitled to being in control—an analogy for how many white men in America feel that a modern climate where women and POC are taken seriously is a threat to their own status.
-This is the exact demographic being made fun of in the show as we see many members of the public, including MM's daughter's step-father Todd members of the public, believing that Homelander completely represents them.
+The exact demographic being criticized here are white men who feel like they're losing their privilege, as we see many members of the public, including MM's daughter's step-father Todd, believing that Homelander completely represents them.
 They very obviously mimic how the early Trump supporters would behave when he ran for office in 2016, with both groups seeing their idols as brave to be able to speak as they do and thinking they're the exact change that their society needs.

 These supporters also sound a lot like some fans of the show who somehow, after three seasons, continued to see Homelander as this misunderstood antihero rather than the straight up villain that the show never attempted to hide.
 I guess lasering the plane at the end of the pilot episode, letting a different plane full of people die, forcing a girl off a building and calling it suicide, raping an employee and using violence to get their child from her, aligning himself with a Nazi, and killing someone who called him a fascist were all just moments of weakness.

-Such fans see Homelander as vigilante Captain America, and because his characterization includes a tragic backstory, they're unable to see the layer of satire that links him to Trump.
+Such fans see Homelander as vigilante Captain America, and because his characterization includes significant backstory to illuminate why he's so messed up, they're unable to see the layer of satire that links him to Trump.
 Now with this poster, Amazon really can't make it any clearer what kind of character Homelander is supposed to be, and that's without even acknowledging his psychopathic nature.
 After getting away with publicly killing his critic in the end of season 3, Homelander appears to be fully embracing himself out in the open.

 Going forward, it seems like the show might really lean into the familiar celebrity to politician crossover as suggested by the season 4 tagline.
 Whether Homelander himself becomes a political figure or he simply becomes the spokesperson for his candidate of choice, I feel like we'll see him tap into his dedicated new fanbase and cater his propaganda directly to them since these people are so easy to control.
 Either way, it's not like he actually needs to know politics in order to hop on that train.